 LAKE MARY LITTLE LEAGUE SAFETY MISSION STATEMENT 5

 WHO IS YOUR SAFETY OFFICER 6

 DISTRIBUTION OF SAFETY MANUAL AND FIRST AID KITS 7

 LITTLE LEAGUE PHONE NUMBERS

 General Phone Numbers 8

 Emergency Phone Numbers 8

-Board of Directors
+Board of Directors 8

 CODE OF CONDUCT POLICY

 Lake Mary Little League Code of Conduct 9

 Code of Conduct or Players, Coaches, Spectators

 Code of Conduct for Volunteers and Coaches

-Players Code of Conduct
+Players Code of Conduct 13

-Parents Code of Conduct
+Parents Code of Conduct 13

 LAKE MARY LITTLE LEAGUE SAFETY CODE 14

 MANAGERS AND COACHES

-Pre-Season
+Pre-Season 18

 Season Play 18

-Pre-Game and Practice 19
+Pre-Game and Practice

-During the Game 19
+During the Game

 Post Game 20

 UMPIRES

 Pre-Game 22

 During the Game

 Post-Game 23

 TEAM SAFETY OFFICER (TSO)

-Pre-Season
+Pre-Season 24

-Pre-Game
+Pre-Game 24

-During The Game
+During The Game 25

-Post-Game
+Post-Game 25

 POST-SEASON PLAY 26

-POST-SEASON PLAY 20

 ALL STAR / TOURNAMENT PLAY 26

 INSURANCE RIDERS 26

 COMMON SENSE ABOUT SAFETY 27

 EQUIPMENT

 Equipment Manager Responsibilities 28

 Equipment Specific Rules 29

 ACCIDENT REPORTING PROCEDURE

 What to report 31

 When to report 31

 How to make a report 31

 Safety Officer's Responsibilities 32

-INSURANCE POLICIES
+INSURANCE POLICIES 33

-Insurance Policy Exclusions
+Insurance Policy Exclusions 33

 VOLUNTEER APPLICATION POLICY

 Volunteer Application Form

 PARENTAL CONCERNS ABOUT SAFETY

 Is my child to small or too big to play on the team or division he has been assigned to?
 37

 Should my child be pitching as many innings per game?

 Do mouth guards prevent injuries2

 How do I know that I can trust the volunteer managers and coaches not to be child molesters?

-How an I complain about the way my child is being treated by the manager, coach, or umpire?
+How can I complain about the way my child is being treated by the manager, coach, or umpire?

-Will that helmet on my child's head really protect him while he or she is at bat or running around the bases
+Will that helmet on my child's head really protect him while he or she is at bat or running around the base.

 Is it safe for my child to slide into the bases

 My child has been diagnosed with ADD or ADHD - is it safe for him to play

-My child has been diagnosed with ADD of ADHD - is a safe for him to play

 CONCESSION STAND MANAGEMENT

-Concession Food Safety
+Concession Food Safety 40

+10

 HYDRATION 43

 WEATHER

-Rain
+Rain 4.4

 Lightning

 Hot Weather

-Ultra Violet Ray Exposure 45
+Ultra Violet Ray Exposure

 EVACUATION PLAN 46

 FIRST AID 48

 LMLL First Aid Kit Requirements

 Administering First Aid

 First Aid Kits

-Good Samaritan Laws
+Good Samaritan Laws 50

 Permission to Give Care

 Treatment at Site

 9-1-1 Emergency Number

 When to call

 WHAT PARENTS SHOULD KNOW ABOUT LITTLE LEAGUE INSURANCE 55

-FIRST AID BASICS 57
+FIRST AID BASICS

-Hydration
+Hydration 57

 Dehydration

+Denyaration

 Checking the Victim

 Conscious Victims 59

-Unconscious Victims
+Unconscious Victims 60

 MUSCLE, BONE, OR JOINT INJURIES

-Symptoms of Serious Muscle, Bone, or Joint Injuries
+Symptoms of Serious Muscle, Bone, or Joint Injuries 61

-Treatment for muscle or joint injuries
+Symptoms of Serious Muscle, Bone, or Joint Injuries Treatment for muscle or joint injuries

-Treatment for fractures
+Treatment for muscle or joint injuries Treatment for fractures

-Treatment for broken bones 62
+Treatment for broken bones

+reament for broken bones